Max’s Famous Hot Dogs — #1 in Long Branch

 Max’s on the boardwalk, 1940s.
 Long Branch beachfront visitors consumed over 50 tons of hot dogs during a typical summer season, according to the Long Branch Daily Record, July 1958.

 Max’s after 20 years … out!
 APP, April 1968.
 The spot would become “Mr. Jumbo Hot Dogs.”
-Pat Cicalese would go on to rule all the boardwalk in the decade ahead.
+Pat Cicalese would go on to rule over all the whole boardwalk in the decade ahead.

 Max’s on the Boardwalk in ruins after an April 1969 fire wrecked the popular hot dog establishment.
 In less than month, owner Mel Maybaum had a new shop up and running 60 feet south along the boardwalk.